 In the original Pig Latin manuscript, Sarah’s question about hopscotch alludes to the “ants” that are frequently in the “way”: “howay antsway otay laypay opscotchay?” (“who wants to play hopscotch?”
 (2.3.1; my trans.).

-If you are consistently using your own translations for a series of quotations, you can save time by noting in a footnote or endnote which translations you have contributed.
+If you are consistently using translations, you can save time by noting your source in a footnote or endnote.

 You can also provide a translation as part of a block quotation: